 - Pulling developers from one team to work on another on a regular basis

-- Treating programmers like meat widgets that can be deployed on any project
+- Treating programmers like Carbon Based Programming Units that can be deployed on any project

 - No one on this team was on this team last year

 - Breaking up successful teams to scale their success